JonathanD250/airbnb-clone-project/README.md

 - Provide a clean and instructive interface.
 - Ensure accessibility for all users.
-- Optimize navigation between pages.
+- Optimise navigation between pages.
 - Deliver a smooth booking experience with minimal clicks.

 ### Key Features